yeana-dev/Critterdex/README.md

 #### MVP

-- Listing each type of critters by current (user's input) time, date, and hemisphere.
-- Listing each critter with their name and icon.
+- Listing each critter with their name, icon, available months, available time, and location.
 - Search engine to look up critter by its name.

 #### PostMVP

+- Listing each type of critters by current (user's input) time, date, and hemisphere.
 - Additional information for selected critter.
-(Detailed image, location, rarity, price, catch-phrase, and museum-phrase)
+(Detailed image, price, catch-phrase, and museum-phrase)
-- Korean version.
+- Responsive Design.
+(Priority: Desktop; Secondary: Mobile)

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 | Day      | Deliverable                                                     | Status     |
 | -------- | --------------------------------------------------------------- | ---------- |